Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance as the criterion of rational choice

 \subsection{Infinite worlds}

-As I admitted in \S \ref{section-sourcesofbackgrounduncertainty}, the possibility that the world is infinite, and contains infinitely much positive and negative value \textit{regardless} of our choices, complicates my central line of argument.
-Generalizing the result from \S \ref{section-proofs} to the infinitary context requires a satisfactory axiology for infinite worlds, which we don't yet have.
+As I admitted in \S \ref{section-largeTails}, the possibility that the Universe is infinite, and contains infinitely much positive and negative value \textit{regardless} of our choices, complicates my central line of argument.
+Generalizing the results and arguments in \S \S \ref{section-results}--\ref{section-sourcesofbackgrounduncertainty} to this context requires a satisfactory axiology for infinite worlds, which we don't yet have.
 But at least on face, SDTR seems much better equipped than expectationalism to handle infinite worlds.
 The simplest axiological representation of infinite worlds is given by the extended real number line (the reals, plus special elements $\infty$ and $-\infty$, ordered as you would expect).
 This is the worst case for consequentialist ethical reasoning, since it implies that no finite difference we can make to the world has any axiological effect.
-Nonetheless, even under this gloomy supposition, SDTR is able to provide useful practical guidance, so long as I have non-zero credence that the world is finite.
-Suppose, for instance, that I am nearly certain that the world is infinite and contains either infinite positive value or infinite negative value, but have some credence that it is finite, such that my actions can make an axiological difference.
+Nonetheless, even under this gloomy supposition, SDTR is able to provide useful practical guidance, so long as the agent has non-zero credence that the world is finite.
+Suppose, for instance, that she is nearly certain that the world is infinite and contains either infinite positive value or infinite negative value, but has some credence that it is finite, such that her actions can make an axiological difference.

 \textbf{Case \refstepcounter{cases} \arabic{cases}: Heaven or Hell}